tsgates/arch-wiki-markdown/wiki/Xmonad.md

 Tips and tricks
 ---------------

+> X-Selection-Paste

 The keyboard-centered operation in Xmonad can be further supported with a keyboard shortcut for X-Selection-Paste.

+Also, there exists a function "pasteSelection" in XMonad.Util.Paste that can be bound to a key using a line like:

+    xmonad.hs

+      -- X-selection-paste buffer
+      , ((0, xK_Insert), pasteSelection)

+Pressing the "Insert" key will now paste the mouse buffer in the active window.

 > Complementary applications